Connect

 Traffic Patterns and What to Expect During Rush Hour

 Driving in Calgary is often the preferred way to commute; a little over half of the people use their vehicles to get around.
 With 490,100 people working locally, that can mean some traffic.
-However, the average commute tends to be lower than in most major cities due to efficient roadways and mass transit options.
+However, the average commute time tends to be shorter than in most major cities due to efficient roadways and mass transit options.
 Weather conditions like snow and rain can also slow the commute, which averages around 27 minutes on a typical day.

 In Edmonton, around 343,300 people work locally and rely on their own vehicles at about the same rate as Calgary, which is nearly 70%.
 The busiest time of the day is during the morning rush hour, between 7:00 and 8:00 a.m.
 Typical commutes range from 15 to 45 minutes, with very few residents having commute times longer than 45 minutes.